The impact of holding a concentrated stock position

 What are my other options?

-If you don’t want to pursue an outright sale, or market demand won’t allow it, your advisor can discuss other options such as exchange funds, charitable remainder trusts, employee stock ownership plans and charitable contributions.
+If you don’t want to pursue an outright sale, or market demand won’t allow it, your advisor can discuss other options such as exchange funds, charitable remainder trusts, employee stock ownership plans, charitable contributions, block trades, or secondary offerings.
 You can also consider a number of derivative-based strategies, depending on your goals and if they make sense in light of the rest of your portfolio.
-Finally, if your stock has certain characteristics, you might qualify for a “qualified small business stock” exclusion from capital gain.
+Finally, regardless of how you sell your stock, if it has certain characteristics, you might qualify for a “qualified small business stock” exclusion from capital gain.

 If you have any questions about any of these techniques or more broadly about your concentrated position, please contact a J.P.
 Morgan advisor.